 - Charging commissions and fees that were inconsistent with disclosures; and

 - Underreported assets under management by $754 million.

 These violations resulted in client losses of $474,000.
 “Barclays has since reimbursed or credited its affected clients approximately $3.8 million including interest.”

-Although Barclays did not admit or deny the examinations findings, the company agreed to cease and desist such violative activities and pay a $15 million penalty.
+Although Barclays did not admit or deny the findings of the examination, the company agreed to cease and desist from such violative activities and pay a $15 million penalty.

 More than ever before the SEC is looking at those internal controls, including policy and procedure development to address service offerings post-merger.
 It is essential for advisory firms to customize protocols to match the needs of the business model.

-Be sure to read the CCLS monthly Risk Management Updates for in-depth information regarding current regulatory compliance considerations.
+Be sure to read the Core Compliance Risk Management Updates for in-depth information regarding current regulatory compliance considerations.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.